 Feminist self loathing; men’s auxiliary brigade

-While men like Bruce Jenner clearly lead the men’s auxiliary brigade, they are not alone.
+While men like Jenner clearly lead the men’s auxiliary brigade, they are not alone.
 We can see the same self loathing in Christian men seeking out pastors who will figuratively castrate them, just as other men seek out a leader who does so physically.
 We also see this in the modern Christian loathing of husbands and fathers.

 Whatever the expression of rebelling against God’s order and creation, and whether done by man or woman, it is all ugly and will always only bring pain and discord.